Low-effort Dependency Pinning with Nix Flakes

 work but your language-specific build tool will complain.
 The obvious solution

-everything you care about, but that has the same energy
+is to always git add everything you care about, but that has the same energy

 as “I would simply write code with no bugs at all times” and is equally